 Faculty Development Committee Members

 The Faculty Development Fund Committee functions at the request of the President of the College and the President of the RIC/AFT.
 It is operational only during the application submission and review cycle.
 E. Pierre Morenon (Anthropology) has served as chair of the committee for several previous cycles.
 Committee members Randy DeSimone (Management and Marketing), Charles McLaughlin (Educational Studies) and Lisa Smolski (ORGA) join the chair in bringing considerable experience, expertise, and consistency to the process.
-Joseph Zornado, Director of the Faculty Center for Teaching and Learning and Professor of English, is a new member this year.
+Bonnie MacDonald, Director of the Faculty Center for Teaching and Learning and Professor of Communication, is a new member this year.
 All committee members are named and posted on the ORGA web site as appropriate to the funding cycle.

 The 2016-17 Faculty Development Fund application cycle is now CLOSED.
 Please see the Awardee list below for the Awardees and Projects from the 2014-2015 or 2015-2016 cycle.